* Sterling outperforms, other pairs stick to ranges

 Myers said the week might prove rocky for the dollar after

-an uncertain performance so far in August.
-It has failed to
+an uncertain performance so far in August that has seen it fail

-build on improvement which had prompted many analysts to predict
+to build on improvement which prompted many analysts to predict

 the greenback was finally on for a longer run higher.